 Most full time students can’t claim welfare benefits, but there are important exceptions.
 See the welfare benefits article for more information.

-Housing Benefit and Council Tax are administered by your local council in England, Wales and Scotland.
+Housing Benefit is by your local council in England, Wales and Scotland.
 Check the Benefits and Pensions page on the ni.gov website for details of how to apply for benefits in Northern Ireland.

 Every council in England has its own Council Tax Support or Council Tax Reduction scheme which replaces the old Council Tax Benefit.
 This does not change exemptions, for example full-time students.
 Scotland and Wales have different scheme that are national (rather than by Council).